Cosmic5173/Cosmic5173/README.md

 ### Nightraid Studios
 Nightraid Studios is a software company dedicated to creating new and innovative software for the world.
 It consists of many different areas of the field including Game Development, Restful APIs, Discord Bots, and more.
 Nightraid Studios was founded back in 2021 by Jamie Duddleston.

+### PM Gadgets
+PM Gadgets is a small project of mine where in my free time, I create useful plugins libraries for PocketMine-MP.
+[PocketMine-MP](https://pmmp.io) is a very popular server software for ``Minecraft: Bedrock Edition``.

+### CosmicBot
+Cosmic Bot is a Discord bot written in Java, using [JDA](https://github.com/DV8FromTheWorld/JDA).
+It is the biggest Discord bot I have ever worked on, and will be a base for some of my future, more public bots.
+The purpose for this bot is for practice and my community server.

 ***